History of Bavaria: Bavaria during the Weimar Republic

 Republican institutions replaced royal ones in Bavaria during the upheavals of November 1918.
-Provisional National Council Minister-President Kurt Eisner declared Bavaria to be a free state on 8 November 1918.
+Provisional National Council Minister-President Kurt Eisner declared the establishment of the People's State of Bavaria on 8 November 1918.
 Eisner was assassinated on 21 February 1919 ultimately leading to a Communist revolt and the short lived Bavarian Socialist Republic (Bayerische Räterepublik or Münchner Räterepublik) being proclaimed from 6 April 1919.
 After violent suppression by elements of the German Army and notably the Freikorps, the Bavarian Socialist Republic fell on 3 May 1919.
 The Bamberg Constitution (Bamberger Verfassung) was enacted on 14 August 1919 creating the Free State of Bavaria within the Weimar Republic.

 Munich became a hotbed of extremism: the 1919 Bavarian Soviet Republic and the 1923 Beer Hall Putsch involving Erich Ludendorff and Adolf Hitler took place in the same city.
 For most of the Weimar Republic, though, Bavaria was dominated by the relatively mainstream conservative Bavarian People's Party.
 The BPP was a Catholic party that represented the Bavarian tradition of particularist conservatism, through which monarchists and even separatist sentiments were conveyed.
 An attempt supported by a wide coalition of parties, to establish Rupprecht, Crown Prince of Bavaria, as a Staatskommisar with dictatorial powers in 1932 to counter the Nazis failed due to the hesitant Bavarian government under Heinrich Held.